Chris Evans marries Alba Baptista in private wedding: reports

 The actors and their wives were also spotted eating together in the Boston area, People reported.

-According to reports, the couple confirmed back in November that they had been dating for over a year.
+According to reports, Evans and Baptista confirmed back in November that they had been dating for over a year.